What is vitamin D deficiency?

 - Poor appetite.

-Do not take higher-than-recommended doses of vitamin D without first discussing it with your doctor.
-However, your doctor might recommend higher doses of vitamin D if he or she is checking your blood levels and adjusting your dose accordingly.
+Don’t take higher-than-recommended doses of vitamin D without first discussing it with your healthcare provider.
 Also, be cautious about getting large doses of vitamin A along with the D in some fish oils.
 Vitamin A can also reach toxic levels and can cause serious problems.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy